Experimental Demonstration of a Decentralized Electromagnetic Formation Flying Control Using Alternating Magnetic Field Forces: Experimental Results and Discussion

 \begin{experiment}\rm This experiment demonstrates closed-loop repulsion.
 The satellites start at a relative distance of approximately 0.4~m.
-The objective is to reach a desired relative distance $|d_{ij}|=0.45$~m. \Cref{fig:cl_repulsion_2} shows that $|\hat{r}_{ij}|$ settles to $|d_{ij}|=0.45$~m after approximately 20~s, which demonstrates that the satellites achieve formation.
-There is a sharp decrease in the measurement $|q_{12}|$ at $t=2.5$ s, which is due to a sensor dropout.
+The objective is to reach a desired relative distance $|d_{ij}|=0.45$~m. \Cref{fig:cl_repulsion_2} shows that $|\hat{r}_{ij}|$ settles to $|d_{ij}|=0.45$~m by approximately 20~s with low steady-state error (SSE) Specifically, the settling time is $19$~s.
+The mean SSE (i.e., mean $| \hat{r}_{ij}-d_{ij} |$ over the last 30~s) is $7.7 \times 10^{-4}$~m.
+Note that there is a sharp decrease in the measurement $|q_{12}|$ at $t=2.5$~s, which is due to a sensor dropout.
+The variance of the unfiltered SSE $ q_{ij}-d_{ij} $ is $3.1\times 10^{-6}$~m$^2$, where $1.2\times 10^{-6}$~m$^2$ is attributed to sensor noise.
+The remaining variance is potentially due in part to unmodeled external disturbances (e.g., air disturbance from the tracks) as well as unmodeled dynamics (e.g., friction, near-field electromagnetic forces), which can influence SSE through feedback.

 Next, we compare the experimental results with simulations of the closed-loop \Cref{accel_i,u_i} where $\mathbf{p}_{ij,k}=p_{ij,k} \mathbf{i}$.
 We initialize the simulation using the same initial conditions as in the experiment.
 The simulated relative position includes zero-mean Gaussian-white sensor noise with variance $V=1.2\times10^{-6}$~m$^2$, which is the sensor noise variance estimated from experimental data.
 Then, the filtered relative position and velocity are obtained from the Kalman filter in \Cref{sec:Kalman_filter}, which is the method used in the experiment. \Cref{fig:cl_repulsion_sim_2} shows the simulation results, which qualitatively match the experimental results in \Cref{fig:cl_repulsion_2}.